scrtlabs/SupernovaDocs/app developers/cli.md

 ## Migrating keys

+Always make sure you're using the right hd-path.

 ### Using the mnemonic
 If you have the mnemonic for your key, you can import it to the new CLI with this command:
 ```shell